 While points are easily accumulated, they are also very easily removed.
 Drivers do not need to take any steps to begin the process of removing points from their licenses.
 Instead, the process happens automatically.
 If you keep a clean driving record for 1 year, half your points will be removed.
 If you can manage a second year of clean driving, the remaining points will be removed.
 Clean driving means avoiding any traffic violations and staying clear of traffic tickets.

 If you are close to the 70- or 200-point limits before your license is suspended, staying free of traffic violations will eventually remove all your points.
 If you, unfortunately, receive additional traffic tickets, our Murray criminal defense lawyers can help you fight your tickets and hopefully keep your license.

 Call Our Utah Traffic Violations Defense Attorneys for Help

 If you were cited for speeding in Utah, a single ticket is unlikely to suspend your driver’s license.
 However, if you accumulate enough points, a speeding ticket could very well cost you your license.
-Call Overson Law, PLLC at (801) 758-2287 and ask about a free case evaluation.
+Call Overson & Bugden at (801) 758-2287 and ask about a free case evaluation.